 In fact, the game in which we visited set the stadium attendance record, but the stadium still gives off a slightly more intimate feel than that.
 Perhaps it’s because the vast majority of the seating consists of aluminum benches, thus allowing fans to pack more tightly in than other stadiums.

-For now, the south end is where the Texas band and student section can be found, and where the team’s steer mascot, Bevo, takes up “residence.”
+The south end is where the Texas band and student section can be found, and where the team’s steer mascot, Bevo, takes up “residence.”
 Fans of visiting teams tend to sit in the upper levels at the northeast corner of the stadium — specifically, sections 120-124.

 Still, sight lines are great in all but the uppermost rows, and if you’re sitting at the north end of the stadium, you have the benefit of seeing Austin’s ever-growing skyline in the distance.
 It remains to be seen how the stadium expansion will affect that, though.